ewibowo/p2p-chat/README.md

 The challenge here is how the server and the client will know when a complete message has been sent.
 Remember that an application sees a TCP connection as an endless stream of bytes, so we need to decide what in that byte stream will signal the end of a message.
 This problem is called framing.
 For  this chat applications, we'll be using the UTF-8 character set to send messages.
 The null byte isn't used in any character in UTF-8 except for the null byte itself, so it makes a good delimiter.

 Each node has both a chat server and a chat client.
 The server will listen to a specific TCP port; whereas the client can initiate the socket connection.

+For example, to run two nodes:
+Node 1: python3 node.py 1111
+Node 2: python3 node.py 2222

+On Node 1:
+ --- MENU ---
+    1. Register a peer
+    2. Send a message
+    3. Exit

+On Node 2:
+ --- MENU ---
+    1. Register a peer
+    2. Send a message
+    3. Exit